Lab 7: D3 II: Intro to Interaction

 Step 3: Adding a tooltip

-Even with the gridlines, it’s still hard to see what each dot corresponds to.
+Even with the gridlines and expressive sizing, it’s still hard to see what each dot corresponds to.
 Let’s add a tooltip that shows information about the commit when you hover over a dot.

 First, we’ll render the data in an HTML element, and once we’re sure everything works well, we’ll make it look like a tooltip.

-Similarly to Step 5.2 of the previous lab, when we were selecting a pie wedge, we will now use with a hoveredIndex variable to hold the index of the hovered commit, and a hoveredCommit variable that is reactively updated every time a commit is hovered and holds the data we want to display in the tooltip:
+We will use a hoveredIndex variable to hold the index of the hovered commit, and a hoveredCommit variable that is reactively updated every time a commit is hovered and holds the data we want to display in the tooltip:

 let hoveredIndex = -1;